matthew-bull/matthew-bull.github.io/about.md

 permalink: /about/
 ---

-## Experience
+### UX

 I am a web developer with 10 years' experience of PHP, javascript, HTML and CSS.

-### UX

 The past year has seen a shift for me toward a **user-centered approach to development and design**, with a greater emphasis on providing usefulness and usability in web design.

 The past six months in particular have seen me working in a **part-time UX capacity**, alongside my frontend development role.
 This has given me the chance to participate in planning a UX strategy, writing blog posts about user-centered design (see [blogs.kent.ac.uk/webdev/category/user-centered-services/](http://blogs.kent.ac.uk/webdev/category/user-centered-services/)), and starting to build a UX website.